 Email our info line: firstname.lastname@example.org

 It is recommend to follow the OEM or device IFU for exposure time and temperature for each device sterilized.
 The manufacturer has performed the validation for sterility.
-Follow the ONE TRAY® IFU for dry/cool time and storage.
+Follow the ONE TRAY® IFU for additional reprocessing instructions (i.e. Dry time, Storage etc.)

-ONE TRAY® is not considered a wet pack and therefore does not need to be rejected as long as the IFU was followed and there were no other sterilization issues.
+ONE TRAY® should not be considered a wet pack as long as the IFU was followed and there were no other sterilization issues.